 Image format is important because it dictates how much information the image holds, and how fast it loads.
 Simple, easily transferable formats are the best.
 Stay away from formats like PNG, which hold a lot of background information that’s useful for image editing but otherwise unnecessary baggage.

-Instead, pick formats like JPG, a universal format that’s ideal for all sorts of online purposes.
+Instead, pick formats like JPG, a universal format ideal for all sorts of online purposes.
 For even faster image loading, consider using newer formats like WebP, which you can quickly convert to with tools like Squoosh.
-Above all, make sure your image format is compatible with the platforms that your customers use!
+Above all, ensure your image format is compatible with your customers’ platforms!

 4. Use Images that are Optimized for Performance